Herbert Wurlitzer: The enterprise

-The extensive family Wurlitzer (there is also an American branch) has been manufacturing musical instruments since 1659.
+The extensive family Wurlitzer (there is also an American branch) has been manufacturing musical instruments for several generations.

 The company Herbert Wurlitzer was initially located in Bubenreuth / Bavaria and moved its headquarters in 1964 to Neustadt an der Aisch.
 In 1992, the company built another production site in Markneukirchen, where numerous musical instrument makers are based.
 In this context, it also took over the former workshop of Fritz Wurlitzer, which was integrated into the new production after some time.

 The company produces almost all clarinets of the clarinet family (with the exception of the very rare double bass clarinet and the contralto clarinet).
 All instruments are made only of wood, mainly grenadilla wood, but also cocobolo and boxwood are available.
 They are made exclusively to order individually.

 Herbert Wurlitzer acquired with his company a significant position nationally and internationally.The main exporting countries are the Netherlands, Italy, Spain and Japan.
 There was and still is a low distribution in the USA.

 Wurlitzer clarinets are represented in Germany and some other countries in numerous cultural orchestras.